Blind-Striker/clash-royale-client-dotnet/README.md

 dotnet add package Microsoft.Extensions.Http
 ```

 By installing `Microsoft.Extensions.Http` you will be able to use [`HttpClientFactory`](https://www.stevejgordon.co.uk/introduction-to-httpclientfactory-aspnetcore).In the words of the ASP.NET Team it is “an opinionated factory for creating HttpClient instances” and is a new feature comes with the release of ASP.NET Core 2.1.

 If you don't want to use `HttpClientFactory`, you must register `HttpClient` yourself with the container.

-#### Royale Api
+#### <a name="royaleapi"></a> Royale Api

 Register necessary dependencies to `ServiceCollection` as follows

 ```csharp